akajuvonen/not-lispy/README.md

 Everything will probably be loosely based on [Make a Lisp](https://github.com/kanaka/mal) and the excellent posts [here](https://norvig.com/lispy.html) and [here](https://norvig.com/lispy2.html).

-## Current status
+## Usage

 Read and eval function are available by importing them: `from not_lispy import read, eval`.
 Then you can evaluate individual expressions, e.g.,  `eval(read('(+ 1 2)'))`.

-Syntax checking is not perfect, and currently only basic calculator operations are supported (`+`, `-`, `*`, and `/`).
-Only integers are available at the moment, so division always just performs floor division (e.g., `(/ 3 2)` evaluates to `1`.
-In short, the interpreter is basically nothing but a calculator (and not a great one, either).
+The only available number types are integers.
+Only basic "calculator" operations are supported for now:
+- addition `+`
+- subtraction `-`
+- multiplication `*`
+- division `/` (note: since only integers available, this is floor division)

-A simple repl is available after installation as command `notlispy-repl`, which you can exit by typing `(exit)`.
+In addition, a basic repl is available through command `notlispy-repl`.
+You can exit by typing `(exit)`.

-Notably `define`, `lambda` or frankly anything not mentioned above is not supported, meaning there is only default gloval environment.
-Therefore for now only individual expressions can be evaluated.
+For now only individual expressions can be evaluated.
+There is only global environment, and variables cannot be defined yet (so no `define`, `lambda` etc.).
+I plan to add support for local environments next along with lambda function definitions.